What’s up yeast geeks?

 The best budget brew kettle

-The bayou classic brew kettle kit is probably the most sold brew kettle on the planet.
+The Bayou Classic 10-Gallon Brew Kettle Kit (Amazon) is probably the most sold brew kettle on the planet.
 Everyone I know started with some variation of this kettle.
 It is inexpensive, has a lot of features, and can be found very easily.

 I really like that this version comes with a ball valve, thermometer, bulkheads, and a false bottom.
 The false bottom helps filter hops or it can keep grains from burning if you use the kettle for BIAB.

 This is the only choice if you are “ballin on a budget”.

 Where to buy: Bayou Classic 10-Gallon Brew Kettle Kit (Amazon)

 The best brew kettle made in the USA

 I had to throw the Blichmann Gas BoilerMaker G2 10-Gallon Brew Kettle (Amazon) into the mix.
 They also make a great kettle and have a lot of die-hard fans.
 Blichmann is known for its innovation and thoughtful design.
 In addition, they design and manufacture this kettle in America.

 It includes all the features you expect from a high-end brew kettle; sight glass, thermometer, and of course, a patent-pending valve for control the flow of wort for sparging, lautering and chilling.